OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/active-directory-v2-devquickstarts-ios.md

     NSLog(@"webView:shouldStartLoadWithRequest: %@ (%li)", request.URL, (long)navigationType);

-    // hello webview is where all hello communication happens.
+    // The webview is where all the communication happens.
 Slightly complicated.

     myLoadedUrl = [webView.request mainDocumentURL];
     NSLog(@"***Loaded url: %@", myLoadedUrl);

-    //if hello UIWebView is showing our authorization URL or consent URL, show hello UIWebView control if ([request.URL.absoluteString rangeOfString:authURL options:NSCaseInsensitiveSearch].location != NSNotFound) {
+    //if the UIWebView is showing our authorization URL or consent URL, show the UIWebView control if ([request.URL.absoluteString rangeOfString:authURL options:NSCaseInsensitiveSearch].location != NSNotFound) {
         self.loginView.hidden = NO;
     } else if ([request.URL.absoluteString rangeOfString:loginURL options:NSCaseInsensitiveSearch].location != NSNotFound) {
-        //otherwise hide hello UIWebView, we've left hello authorization flow self.loginView.hidden = NO;
+        //otherwise hide the UIWebView, we've left the authorization flow self.loginView.hidden = NO;
     } else if ([request.URL.absoluteString rangeOfString:bhh options:NSCaseInsensitiveSearch].location != NSNotFound) {
-        //otherwise hide hello UIWebView, we've left hello authorization flow self.loginView.hidden = YES;
+        //otherwise hide the UIWebView, we've left the authorization flow self.loginView.hidden = YES;
         [[NXOAuth2AccountStore sharedStore] handleRedirectURL:request.URL];
     }
     else {
         self.loginView.hidden = NO;
-        //read hello Location from hello UIWebView, this is how Microsoft APIs is returning the
+        //read the Location from the UIWebView, this is how Microsoft APIs is returning the
         //authentication code and relation information.
-This is controlled by hello redirect URL we chose toouse from Microsoft APIs
+This is controlled by the redirect URL we chose to use from Microsoft APIs
-        //continue hello OAuth2 flow
+        //continue the OAuth2 flow
        // [[NXOAuth2AccountStore sharedStore] handleRedirectURL:request.URL];
     }